 Asheninka: a Syllable Parser

-A tool that explores different algorithms for parsing orthographic words into syllables and inserting discretionary hyphens in words
+A tool for exploring algorithms to parse words into syllables and insert discretionary hyphens.

 Approaches